MADISON

 They ran.

-They abandoned the caravan, the cargo, Merita in the wagon, the dead, and the dying because there was no world where they carried all of it and survived.
+They abandoned the caravan, the cargo, Merita unconscious in the wagon, Boro face-down where the two arrows had finally put him, Vask gone under three blades at the treeline—the dead and the dying—because there was no world where they carried all of it and survived.
 The road broke open behind them as the trees thinned and the swamp gave way to firmer ground, and they ran without formation, without discipline, without anything except torn breath and the animal knowledge that stopping meant joining Mantis on the road.

 By the time the trees were behind them and the marsh mist rose around their ankles and the sky opened above them like a wound, they were three survivors running on exhaustion and panic and nothing else.